Asya23/Raman-SERS-cells-classification/README.md

-# Cells classification to cancer and healthy ones by their SERS spectra
+# Classification of Biological Cells to Cancer and Non-Cancer Ones by Their Surface-Enhanced Raman Scattering

 ## Contents
 1. [Project topic description](Project-topic-description)